Elrod Falls swimming hole in Tennessee

 About Elrod Falls

-Tucked into the folds of the Appalachian highlands near Sneedville, Tennessee, Elrod Falls is the kind of place that feels like a local secret — and in many ways, it still is.
+Tucked into the folds of the Appalachian highlands near Sneedville, Tennessee, Elrod Falls is the kind of place that feels like a local discovery — and in many ways, it still is.
 This unofficial, natural waterfall and swimming hole sits in a remote pocket of East Tennessee, surrounded by dense woodland that rustles and breathes with the sounds of the forest.
 The best part?
 You can drive right up to it.
 No long trail, no grueling switchbacks — just a dirt road that deposits you at the edge of something genuinely beautiful.

 The Setting and Landscape